About Stagger

 The chicken or the egg.
 In our opinion, it doesn’t matter which came first; they’re both commonly known as foods that are high in protein.
 But, every now and then you want to switch up the regular high protein meals you have on rotation and eat something different without sacrificing your gains.
 And, that’s exactly where our list of 6 unexpected foods that are high in protein comes in.

 Firstly, for comparison purposes, keep in mind 100g of chicken breast contains 22.5g of protein, one boiled egg contains 6g of protein, and a 100g piece of steak contains 30g of protein.
-The recommended dietary intake (RDI) of protein for a sedentary man is 64 grams (or 0.84 gram per kilogram of weight).
-If you’re trying to build muscle, this daily amount increases to 1.4 – 1.8 grams of protein per kilogram of body weight.
+As per the Australian dietary guidelines, the recommended dietary intake (RDI) of protein for a sedentary man is 64 grams (or 0.84 gram per kilogram of weight).

-So, let’s begin with our list of 6 unexpected foods that are high in protein.
+So, let’s begin with our list of 6 unexpected foods high in protein.

 Green peas – 5.4g of protein per 100g